Trump’s lead over Biden on the economy appears vulnerable, a potential turning point

-“Those at the top are seeing things go up and those at the middle or below or seeing things go down or get worse,” Biden said Friday in his first big speech on the economy in weeks.
+“Those at the top are seeing things go up, and those at the middle or below or seeing things go down or get worse,” Biden said Friday in his first big speech on the economy in weeks.
 “We all know it didn’t have to be this bad.
 It didn’t have to be this bad if the president just did his job.”

-Trump for months has acted as if he had a clear edge over his eventual Democratic rival on the economy, promising a financial collapse if Biden wins in November.
+Trump for months has acted as if he had a clear edge over his eventual Democratic rival on the economy, promising a financial collapse if Biden were to win in November.
 For much of the summer, polls showed a solid lead for Trump on the economy.
 But there are signs that Trump’s advantage might be softening.

 Senior Biden campaign officials cheered a CNN poll conducted Aug.
 28-Sept.
-1, that show Trump polling 49 percent on the economy and Biden 48 percent.
+1 that showed Trump polling 49 percent on the economy and Biden 48 percent.
 It is a significant narrowing from CNN’s Aug.
-12-15 poll that found Trump leading Biden on the economy, 53 percent to 45 percent.
+12-15 poll that found Trump leading Biden on the economy 53 percent to 45 percent.

 Other nationwide polls show a similar closing of the gap on this key issue.
 A CBS-YouGov poll from Sept.
 2-4 shows Trump at 45 percent on the economy and Biden at 44 percent.
 And a Quinnipiac poll conducted Aug.
 28-31 showed the two candidates neck-and-neck on the economy, with both at 48 percent.